 The seed enterprise investment scheme (SEIS) was introduced from 6 April 2012 to help very small, early stage companies raise capital from private investors.
-Data available as at April 2023 shows the SEIS had raised nearly £1,900 million for such small companies.
+Data available as at April 2024 shows the SEIS had raised over £2,100 million for more than 20,000 small companies.